 Scheme Providers

-Suppliers and app providers have designed schemes using a mixture of half hourly prices, transmission charges and the National Grid ESO DFS scheme for incentives.
+Suppliers and app providers have designed schemes using a mixture of half hourly prices, transmission charges and the NESO DFS scheme for incentives.
 It is expected that domestic customers could save up to £100 and businesses more.

 Please note that you need a Smart Meter for these schemes and you can only sign up to scheme at a time.
 Your latest sign up will cancel earlier ones.